 #3 - Noise Level

-Noise level is another crucial factor to consider, especially if you intend to use your portable AC at night.
-Some models tend to be very noisy when operating at full power, while others are bearable.
-Most portable ACs have a noise rating on the product page, which usually ranges from 50 to 75 dB.
+Noise level matters, especially if you plan to use your portable AC at night.
+Some models can be loud on full power, while others are much easier to live with.
+Most portable ACs list a noise rating on the product page, usually between 50 and 75 dB.

 #4 - Operating Modes